iplaysoft/Myplan/README.md

 Myplan
 ======

-Everyday , Whta things I will do ,Here
+Everyday , What things I will do ,Here